connor-french/connorfrench/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in the [Mike Hickerson](https://hickerlab.wordpress.com/) and [Ana Carnaval](https://carnavallab.org) labs at the City University of New York, City College campus, supported as a [Graduate Center Digital Fellow](https://digitalfellows.commons.gc.cuny.edu/).
-I'm working to understand population genetic patterns and processes at different spatial scales.
+I am interested in understanding how populations evolve in response to changing environments.
+[Support BIPOC in STEM.](https://www.shutdownstem.com/)